Ramish93/AWS-Cloud-Practioner-Prep/README.md

   1. Amazon cloud front: its AWS global CDN.a web service that speeds up distribution of your static and dynamic web content, such as . html, . css, . js, and image files, to your users.
   2. Amazon Route 53: Amazons DNS service.a highly available and scalable Domain Name System (DNS)

-  there are 200 different locaitons that have edge locations. so this is most common part of infrastructure AWS has. it allows AWS to serve content from locations closest to users. so if we produce content in stockholm because of edge locations out content is able to have a server in singapore if people view it there.
+  there are 200 different locations that have edge locations. so this is most common part of infrastructure AWS has. it allows AWS to serve content from locations closest to users. so if we produce content in stockholm because of edge locations out content is able to serve in singapore if people view it there.

 ## Understanding Cloud Economics:

 - two important terms are

   1. CapEx (capitalized expenditures) like when building a data center upfront investing cost of building, server equipment etc which is an asset for company. images illustrating usage of private data center with an app and 2nd to show if you need more capacity.
+  2. OpEx is operating expediture. day to day expenditures after building data center, maintenance, connectivity and utilities.

      ![CapEx](./assets/CapEx.png?raw=true "CapEx")
      ![CapEx1](./assets/CapEx1.png?raw=true "CapEx1")
      ![finance expence](./assets/finance.png?raw=true "inance expence")
-  2. OpEx operating expediture. day to day expenditures after building data center, maintenance, connectivity and utilities.

 ## organizations and optimizations of AWS cost: